 I’ve raved about GetGood Drums in other articles.
 The sample libraries from Nolly and the guys are a go-to for me when working on demo productions.
 Modern and Massive is an incredible-sounding library, perfect for rock and metal production.

-The sample pack is built on the backs of the Matt Halpern packs, which to its credit, is also a wonderful library I own.
+The drum software plugin is built on the backs of the Matt Halpern packs, which to its credit, is also a wonderful library I own.
 Here are some of the features:

 - Perfect for contemporary rock and metal